Tuesday 20th August 2019

 It is now seeking feedback on a range of potential options – mostly aimed at increasing competition in the wholesale fuels market by removing restrictive provisions from term fuel contracts and encouraging more switching of supply.

-It also wants to increase access to infrastructure controlled by the three major firms, and is keen to see owners of new storage facilities – like Gull and Timaru Oil Services – be able to join the national borrow and loan scheme that operates among the majors.
+It also wants to increase access to infrastructure controlled by the three major firms, and is keen to see owners of new storage facilities – like Gull and Timaru Oil Services – be able to join the national borrow-and-loan scheme that operates among the majors, providing them with access to fuel across the country while avoiding duplication.

-The commission is seeking comments by Sept.
+The commission is seeking comments on its proposals by Sept.
 13 and aims to submit final recommendations to the government by Dec.
 5.

 In its paper, the commission noted that it favours options that are feasible and with a cost proportionate to the potential benefit the changes may deliver for consumers.